 Below that is the focus preset function set.
 This set allows you to set a particular focus point of interest.
 A quick twist of the metal ring in front of the zoom ring then quickly resets focus to this preset distance.
 I have personally never found much of a need for this set, but I think it becomes much more useful when you are shooting sports with more predefined locations of where your subject may end up being.

 The tripod collar is an integral component of the lens and cannot be removed.
-The tripod foot itself can be unbolted from the tripod ring, and Canon supply two different sized tripod feet.
-While the feet are fine and well made, I personally prefer to replace the Canon supplied ones with a third-party lens foot that has an integrated dovetail built in, allowing for a much lower profile.
+The tripod foot itself can be unbolted from the tripod ring, and Canon supplies two different sized tripod feet.
+While the feet are fine and well made, I personally prefer to replace the Canon supplied ones with a third-party lens foot that has an integrated dovetail built-in, allowing for a much lower profile.

 Overall, the Canon EF 200-400mm f/4 1.4x handles well and is a beautifully crafted lens.
 When mounted, the lens is very easy and intuitive to use.
 When hand-holding, the complex nature of a lens of this kind becomes apparent and some adjustments and compromises need to be made to make it work.
 That said, I don’t see too many people constantly handholding this lens as I do, and because of this, I think that there is very little to complain about.

 As a professional wildlife photographer, autofocus is one of the most important things that I look for in a lens/camera combination.
-These days even the most basic lenses have quite decent focusing performance, especially in good light, but where the top of the line lenses really come into their own (along with the better camera bodies) is in being able to focus accurately under challenging conditions.
-Conditions such as low light, fast moving subjects and complex backgrounds require lenses that make the most of the cameras tracking capabilities and this is where top tier lenses such as the EF 200-400mm f/4 1.4x come into their own.
+These days even the most basic lenses have quite a decent focusing performance, especially in good light, but where the top of the line lenses really come into their own (along with the better camera bodies) is in being able to focus accurately under challenging conditions.
+Conditions such as low light, fast-moving subjects, and complex backgrounds require lenses that make the most of the cameras tracking capabilities and this is where top-tier lenses such as the EF 200-400mm f/4 1.4x come into their own.

 Here is a sequence with the teleconverter of a Black Tailed Shoulder Kite that shows the lenses ability to track even with an extender: